 Guide to Mint Plants

-Mint, with its bright, sharp, wake-you-up flavor, is one of the easiest herb plants you can grow.
+Mint, with its bright, sharp, wake-you-up flavor, is one of the easiest and quickest herb plants you can grow.
 Here's a guide to growing and caring for your mint plant.

 Mint has multiple uses.
 Its fresh green leaves add a tangy punch to fruit salads, ice cream, sherbet, and brewed hot tea.
 It is a low-calorie, flavorful addition to a simple glass of still or sparkling water.
 And who ever heard of a mint julep without the mint?